-In the small bones of the hand, the lesions are globular and expand the bone so that the cortex becomes extremely thin and even perforates with external projection of the cartilaginous mass.
+In the small bones of the hand, the lesions are globular and expand the bone so that the cortex becomes extremely thin and even perforates with an external projection of the cartilaginous mass.
 Spotty calcification is often present in the enchondromatous lesions.

-In the long bones, the lesions involve the metaphyses and extend into the diaphysis as elongated, translucent columns giving rise to a striated appearances which is pathognomonic.
+In the long bones, the lesions involve the metaphyses and extend into the diaphysis as elongated, translucent columns giving rise to a striated appearance which is pathognomonic.
 The metaphyseal region is expanded but relatively undistorted in shape and the shaft is short and often thick and dense.

 Metachondromatosis also shows multiple enchondromata, especially in the bones of the hands and feet, but differs in that the bone lesions tend to regress and the lesion is of dominant inheritance.